EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-> This will work assuming you've created some make to add the vehicle model to, as well as a body type whose name is `Sedan` and a size whose name is `Compact`.
+> This will work assuming you've created at least one make to add the vehicle model to, as well as a body type whose name is `Sedan` and a size whose name is `Compact`.

 > There's also a `ModelExists` method in that controller which we don't need anymore.
 You can delete it.

-## Adding input validation
+## Validation using built-in Data Annotations.

 Depending on how "creative" you were in the previous section when trying to CRUD models, you may have run into an issue or two regarding the data that's allowed into our database.
 We solve that by implementing input validation.
 In ASP.NET Core, the easiest way to implement validation is via Data Annotation attributes on the entities or other objects that controllers receive as request payloads.
 So let's see about adding some validation to our app.
 Since our `ModelsController` uses the `ModelSpecification` and `ModelSpecificationStyle` Resource Models to talk to clients, let's start there.
 Here's the diff: